benstepp/ecto_ksuid/guides/configuring_prefix.md

 # Configuring a Ksuid Prefix

 It may be desirable to add a prefix to your IDs in your application's runtime.
-This makes logging and debugging a little more develoer friendly.
+This makes logging and debugging a little more developer friendly.

-Similar to stripe's ids:
+This is similar to stripe's object prefixed ids:

-* "ch_asdfghjklassdfghjkl"
+* `"user_2EXfh2MYltdeuaZucgVQAfqgOmt"`

 ## Allowed Values